sofia-fischer/philo-blog/content/posts/2025-06-bitemporal-data.md

 ---

 {{< lead >}}
-Storing historic data becomes more complex if the historic data needs might also change over time and if those changes should be accessible.
+Storing historic data becomes more complex if the historic data changes over time and if those changes should be accessible.
 Bitemporal data is a way to store data that has two time dimensions: the actual time and the record time.
 {{< /lead >}}